Diegoaelurus

-Diegoaelurus ("San Diego's cat") is an extinct genus of placental mammals from extinct subfamily Machaeroidinae within extinct family Oxyaenidae.
-This genus currently contains only one species Diegoaelurus vanvalkenburghae, found in the Santiago Formation in California.
-This mammal lived during the Uintan stage of the Middle Eocene Epoch around 46.2 to 39.7 million years ago.
+Diegoaelurus ("San Diego's cat") is an extinct genus of placental mammals from the extinct subfamily Machaeroidinae within extinct family Oxyaenidae.
+This genus contains only one species Diegoaelurus vanvalkenburghae, which was found in the Santiago Formation in California.
+This mammal lived during the Uintan stage of the Middle Eocene Epoch around 43 to 42 million years ago.

 Etymology

 The name of genus Diegoaelurus comes from city San Diego and from Ancient Greek αἴλουρος (aílouros-) 'cat'.
 Diegoaelurus vanvalkenburghae was named after Dr. Blaire Van Valkenburgh in honor of her research on carnivorous mammals and saber-toothed predator paleoecology.